marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   The :gcc-attr:`ms_struct` and ``gcc_struct`` attributes correspond
   to the :option:`-mms-bitfields` and :option:`-mno-ms-bitfields`
   command-line options, respectively;
-  see x86 Options, for details of how structure layout is affected.
+  see :ref:`x86-options`, for details of how structure layout is affected.
   See :ref:`x86-type-attributes`, for information about the corresponding attributes on types.